 - 5.1 All advertisements must comply with the advertising standards codes applied by the ASA.
-These cover many of the issues referred to below which are repeated to emphasise their local importance. - 5.2 Advertisements on the highway must not resemble traffic signs or include any symbol found in the current Traffic Signs Regulation and General Directions.
-Images must be large enough to be easily read by passing traffic and text messages must be brief to ensure motorists are not tempted to slow down to read the advertising message. - 5.3 Advertisements must respect local sensitivities.
-It has long been accepted by outdoor contractors that they must consider the impact of the advertising display on the immediate area of the display.
-Systems were put in place following the public outcry in the 1990s to Wonderbra advertising which was placed outside mosques and in city areas with strong traditional Muslim communities.
-These systems identify billboards in particularly sensitive areas and restrict advertising sales to some extent.
-Such national guidance applies to outdoor displays on private land or council owned land. - 5.4 This guidance further restricts advertising on council land to prevent any advertisements being displayed of a religious, racial or political nature. - 5.5 Advertising to children is carefully controlled by the ASA guidance and codes of practice but beyond those controls, its location should also be carefully considered i.e.: it is not appropriate to site advertising of "junk foods" etc adjacent to schools and play areas.
-This supports the actions of schools which are removing vending machines from within schools as they work to encourage a more balanced diet.
-This guidance also specifically precludes the promotion of junk food to children through advertising in leisure centres where ideally the spaces would be used to promote healthy messages - 5.6 Advertising of alcohol is also carefully controlled by the ASA guidance and codes of practice.
+These cover many of the issues referred to below which are repeated to emphasise their local importance. - 5.2 Also advertisements on the highway must not resemble traffic signs or include any symbol found in the current Traffic Signs Regulation and General Directions.
+Images must be large enough to be easily read by passing traffic with no small text which would cause motorists to slow down to read the advertising message. - 5.3 Advertisements must respect local sensitivities and the outdoor industry accepts that they must consider the impact of advertising on the immediate area.
+Systems were put in place by the major outdoor advertising companies following the public outcry in the 1990s to Wonderbra advertising where the posters were placed outside mosques and synagogues in city areas.
+These systems identify billboards in particularly sensitive areas and restrict advertising sales.
+Such national guidance applies to outdoor displays on private land or council owned land. - 5.4 Where advertising displays are on council land they will not display advertising of a religious, racial or political nature. - 5.5 Advertising to children is carefully controlled by the ASA guidance and codes of practice but in addition the advertising display location should be considered i.e.: it is not appropriate to site advertising of "junk foods" etc adjacent to schools and play areas.
+This supports the actions of schools who have removed sweet vending machines from schools to encourage a more balanced diet amongst young people.
+The landmark planning ruling in Tower Hamlets saw advertising consent refused for a fast food takeaway near a school.
+Advertising in leisure centres should also be reviewed to prohibit the promotion of junk food to children where ideally the spaces would be used to promote healthy messages - 5.6 Advertising of alcohol is also carefully controlled by the ASA guidance and codes of practice.
 However the siting of advertising should be considered and the message not repeated in close proximity within one area of the city.
 Therefore advertising on council land should not unduly promote the consumption of alcohol, specifically prohibiting advertising which promotes "binge drinking" or alcoholic drinks which are likely to appeal to young people.
 This fits with the council's joint Alcohol Harm Reduction Strategy part of whose implementation is likely to address links between advertising of alcohol levels and increases in the level of drinking among young people. - 5.7 Advertising can have an impact on local business communities.
-In areas which have a strong local business and commercial identity it would be inappropriate to allow advertising which might take business from this market e.g. Otley, Morley, Wetherby, etc. - 5.8 Similarly Advertising in the city Centre Prime Retail Sector should not promote competitive shopping centres.
+In areas which have a strong local business and commercial identity it would be inappropriate to allow advertising which might take business from this market e.g. Otley, Morley, etc.